ANNarchy/ANNarchy/docs/manual/Parser.rst

 In this case, there will be only only one instance of the ``eta`` parameter for the whole population. ``eta`` is called a **global** parameter, in opposition to **local** parameters which are the default.

 The same is true for synapses, whose parameters are by default unique to each synapse in a given projection.
 If the ``post-synaptic`` flag is passed, the parameter will be common to all synapses of a post-synaptic neuron, but can differ from one post-synaptic neuron to another.
-If the ``projection`` flag is passed, the parameter will be common to all synapses of a projection (typically the learning rate).
+If the ``projection`` flag is passed, the parameter will be common to all synapses of a projection (e.g. the learning rate).

 **Type of the variable**